Sleep Tracking using an Arduino

 My main problem with waking up in the morning is that feeling of grogginess along with an intense desire to sleep more.
 However, I’ve noticed that sleeping without an alarm clock, and just waking up whenever I wake up, helps.
 And I’ve also noticed that sometimes when I wake up I am dramatically more refreshed than usual.
 Reading about sleep on the web led me to learn more about sleep cycles.
 One interesting page (“The power of the Sleep Cycle”) claimed that it wasn’t the amount of sleep one gets, but the part of the sleep cycle we wake up in.
 The author suggested that, because we sleep in cycles about 90 minutes long, we should aim to wake up in the transition between sleep cycles, since the brain is more alert and refreshed at that time.
 He quotes from the Center for Applied Cognitive Studies:

-Here’s another paper of which I have since learned, that describes a “wearable interface for controlling the awakening time” based on this hypothesis:
+I’ve recently discovered another paper that explains a “wearable interface for controlling wake-up time” using this theory.

 Biorhythm-Based Awakening Timing Modulation